-"Expendable" means property consumed or which loses its identity in use.
+"Expendable" means property consumed or

 "Equipment" includes all nonexpendable state property having a unit cost of one thousand dollars or more, or other amounts that may be applicable to the counties' inventory, a useful life of more than one year, but excluding real property and weapons.
 Equipment shall be accounted for individually by make, model, serial number, and decal number.